mlua-rs/luarocks-build-rust-mlua/README.md

     -- Optional: if set to `false` pass `--no-default-features` to cargo default_features = false,

+    -- Optional: additional flags to be passed in the cargo invocation cargo_extra_args = {"--package, foo", "--locked"},

     -- Optional: copy additional files to lua dir, can specify source path include = {
         "file.lua",